 Where Do UFOs Come From?

-Compounding all of the above, I think one of the biggest problems UFO believers face concerns where any alien race might originate from, and how far they would have to travel to get to Earth.
+Compounding all of the above, I think one of the biggest problems UFO believers face concerns where an alien race might originate from, and how far they would have to travel to get to Earth.

 As far as we know, there is a cosmic speed limit which governs anything with mass.
 No craft or being can travel at the speed of light, or even come close without consequences.
 Just like us, aliens would be subject to this rule of physics.

 The closest solar system to our own is Alpha Centauri.
 With our current technology it would take us over 150,000 years to get there.
-For an alien race traveling near the speed of light it would take over four years.
-If they were coming from Zeta Reticuli, the star system sometimes cited as a possible home world for alien visitors, it would take ten times as long.
+For an alien race traveling near the speed of light, it would take over four years.
+If they were coming from Zeta Reticuli, the star system sometimes cited as a possible homeworld for alien visitors, it would take ten times as long.

 The Milky Way Galaxy is huge, and stars and planets are very, very far apart.
 Governed by physics as we know it, it would take years, decades or centuries to get to even the closest habitable planets.
-At this point you might be thinking that your favorite science-fiction action heroes have been lying to us a bit.
+At this point, you might be thinking that your favorite science-fiction action heroes have been lying to us a bit.

-Of course this leaves out the possibility that an alien race has discovered technology that we don’t yet understand.
+Of course, this leaves out the possibility that an alien race has discovered technology that we don’t yet understand.
 Even some earthling scientists are warming to the idea that it may be possible to “warp” space, thus shortening the distance between two points.
-Not only does this redeem your sci-fi heroes, it is also one way to explain how UFOs could travel such long distances in a reasonable amount of time.
+Not only does this redeem your sci-fi heroes, but it is also one way to explain how UFOs could travel such long distances in a reasonable amount of time.

 Still, would aliens really travel so far just to visit the Earth?
 They aren’t stealing our resources, kidnapping our people in massive numbers or invading our planet.
 Whatever the reason they may have come, it hardly seems worth such a lengthy trip, if the trip is even possible at all.